ACTIVITY AND PARKINSON'S DISEASE

-HOW CAN I GET STARTED ON AN EXERCISE REGIMEN?
+HOW CAN I GET STARTED ON AN EXERCISE REGIMEN TO STAY ACTIVE?

 It depends on your overall fitness level, but a good first step is to talk to your primary care physician and have a thorough checkup before starting any activity.
 For many people it’s important to start slowly, and one good way to start is with a physical therapist.
 This way you can get an “exercise prescription” and work with an expert to determine what you can (and can’t) do safely.
 Especially if you haven’t been regularly exercising, it may be best to begin under the supervision of a professional who has access to professional equipment.

-ARE CERTAIN TYPES OF EXERCISE BEST FOR PEOPLE WITH PARKINSON'S?
+ARE CERTAIN TYPES OF ACTIVITY BEST FOR PEOPLE WITH PARKINSON'S?

 The best exercise is the one that your care team approves of and that appeals to you, because you'll stick with it.
 With that said, some options seem to be working particularly well for people with PD: